 - In Oman, you will be driving on the right

-- Cars hired from airports and/or hotels are equipped with automatic transmission.
+- Cars hired from airports and/or hotels are equipped with automatic transmissions.

 - Road signages are in English and Arabic.

-- As a precaution, do download digital maps in advanced in addition to your roaming subscriptions.
+- As a precaution, do download digital maps in advance in addition to your roaming subscriptions.

 - Petrol kiosks are aplenty but the smaller ones only accept local cash.